How to Build a Fault-Tolerant Shelf Analytics Pipeline

 return run_heuristic_compliance(image_tensor, planogram_ref)

-State Management and Planogram Version Alignment Jump to heading
+Step 4 — Track State and Gate Planogram Versions Jump to heading

-Silent planogram version mismatches are a primary cause of false-negative compliance alerts.
-Every payload must carry an explicit planogram_version tag.
-The analytics pipeline should maintain a versioned state machine using Redis or a relational database to track processing stages: INGESTED -> PREPROCESSED -> TIER_X_INFERENCE -> SCORED -> ARCHIVED.
+Silent planogram version mismatches are a leading cause of false-negative compliance alerts: the camera sees the new layout while the scorer still references the old one.
+Every payload must carry an explicit planogram_version, and the pipeline should maintain a versioned state machine in Redis tracking each stage: INGESTED -> PREPROCESSED -> TIER_X_INFERENCE -> SCORED -> ARCHIVED.

-Implement a strict version gate before inference execution.
-If the incoming planogram_version does not match the active_version in the configuration service, the payload routes to a version_drift_queue.
-Category managers can then trigger a batch reprocessing job once the new planogram mapping is deployed.
+Enforce a strict version gate before inference.
+If the incoming planogram_version does not match the active_version in the configuration service, route the payload to a version_drift_queue.
+Category managers can trigger a batch reprocess once the new planogram mapping is deployed, rather than emitting bad scores in the meantime.

 import redis